R-Chandra/showtimer/README.md

 # Status

 As the inital branch name (pre-alpha) implies, this system is not fully functional.
 There is one page which implements the clocks ticking in real time, with a countdown timer to the start of the show in US Eastern Time (where the author lives).
 It does not do anything about show breaks, but it does have a page to enter/edit them.
 It relies on localStorage to store the information about breaks, but it does have a JSON export/import textarea.
 There is one example of this import capability in [techguy.json](techguy.json) .
 You would copy/paste this into "export area" in the [ShowTimerBreakEdit.html](ShowTimerBreakEdit.html) file.

+# an apology about commit messages

+Before 27-Jun-2017, I did not know that commit messages were supposed to be split into a short description and anything more invovlved, separated by a blank line.
+The initial author was treating these like RCS log messages, and did not know this convention amongst Git users existed.
+So some of the commits, especially in the pre-alpha branch, have quite lengthy commit messages.
+And I'd like to apologize for that.
+If I had known, I would have followed the summary+explanation format. :-(